AeronFA/SkidingsPY-module/Skidings-Lib/README.txt

 - webhook_delete(webhook_url) // This function will alow you to delete discord urls.
 - dns_lookup(ip) // This function looks up any dns server.
 - portscan(ip) // This function is a Tcp Portscanner
+- current_time() // This function gets the current time for you.